The $W(E_6)$-invariant birational geometry of the moduli space of marked cubic surfaces

 \begin{theorem} The $W(E_6)$-invariant effective cone of $\oY(E_6)$ is the closed cone spanned by $B_{A_1}$ and $B_{A_2^3}$. \end{theorem}

 \begin{proof} Note that $B_{A_1}$ and $B_{A_2^3}$ themselves are effective divisors.
 Let

 be a $W(E_6)$-invariant effective divisor on $\oY(E_6)$.
+(Any such divisor has this form by \cref{prop:int_Y}.)
 We wish to show $c_{A_1},c_{A_2^3} \geq 0$.
 By subtracting the fixed components of $B$, we can assume that $B$ does not contain any irreducible boundary divisor, so that the restriction of $B$ to any irreducible boundary divisor is effective.
 By \cref{prop:A1_naruki}, we have